ATTENTION

-Syphilis is a bacterial infection that infects the dick, throat or ass, and then spreads to different parts of the body through the bloodstream.
+Syphilis is a bacterial infection that infects the penis, anus, vagina or throat, and then spreads to different parts of the body through the bloodstream.
 If left untreated, it can cause damage to the nerves, bones, skin, eyes, and brain.

 We are currently experiencing an outbreak of syphilis in Aotearoa, so it's more important than ever to test regularly via a blood test from a doctor.

-NB: The following information only applies for symptomatic cases – however many cases do not present with any symptoms.
+NB: The following information only applies for symptomatic cases.

 Syphilis has four main stages of infection: Pre-symptom, Primary, Secondary, and Latent (non-infectious).